MEET THE TEAM

 Founding Attorney

-Professional affiliations: Alaska Bar Association member, Washington Bar Association member, American Bar Association member, Association of Family and Conciliation Courts member, Greater Palmer Chamber of Commerce member, Mat-Su Heath Services, Inc. Secretary.
+Professional affiliations: Alaska Bar Association member, Washington Bar Association member, American Bar Association member, Association of Family and Conciliation Courts member, Greater Palmer Chamber of Commerce member, The National Trial Lawyers member, former Secretary for Mat-Su Heath Services, Inc., ABA Solo, Small Firm and General Practice Division (GPSolo) Young Lawyers Fellow for the 2025-2026 bar year.

 Associate Attorney